 To have an effective billing system, you have to know a good deal about accounting, graphic design, communication, mailing regulations, printing and technology.
-When your primary business is say, supplying electrical power to 20,000 rural customers, or providing health care to a region’s residents, those areas may not your areas of expertise.
+When your primary business is say, supplying electrical power to 20,000 rural customers, or providing health care to a region’s residents, those areas may not be your areas of expertise.

 We’ve worked with dozens of businesses.
 A lot of them are utilities; we’re also seeing an uptick in health care clients.
 But of course every business–including B2B–has bills and invoices to send.

 When you choose a transactional partner, you want to make sure that you will be involved throughout the bill redesign process.
 We take several steps when we work with a client on a bill redesign.
-Here’s a case study that shows how the process worked for one of our clients.

 A lot of bills share this problem–they bury the most important information.
 There are best practices you should follow, but basically, when you redesign your bills, you should put a lot of effort into making these 5 elements stand out: